togarashimayo/togarashimayo.github.io/content/recipes/nintendo/spiral-mountain-cake.md

 ## Notes
 * For my "favourite sweetener", I used 25 mL of blueberry syrup (by accident because it was in a honey bottle) and 10 mL of honey.
 The original rewcipe uses light brown soft sugar.
+* I used two overripe bananas which made the cake denser.